PeterDowdy/Adlg2Helper/README.md

 This library depends on Newtonsoft.Json becuase all libraries do, and on Polly to provide retry semantics.

 ## Getting started
-This release only supports shared key authentication.
-Later release will support authentication via service principal.
+This release supports shared key authentication or oauth..
 Install in your application like this:
 ```
 var host = new HostBuilder()
     .ConfigureServices(svc =>